Fozzie9205/BoatGame/readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ### <ins> Description ###
 Sail around the sea and collect coins!
 You can use your sail to gain and lose speed by catching the wind.
+You cannot raise your sail, so be aware of the direction the wind is facing.
 There is no win condition, just a game experience.
 Enjoy!

 ### <ins> Assets  ###
 Ebru Dogan.
 January 18 2018.
 LowPoly Water. https://assetstore.unity.com/packages/tools/particles-effects/lowpoly-water-107563.